ferrance/dizave42/readme.md

 appellate lawyers in New Mexico and rock a corne.
 So, just me.
 But it's a main focus of this keyboard.

-I sort of generaaly put federal on the left and New Mexico on the right.
+I sort of generally put federal on the left and New Mexico on the right.
 There's a lot of stuff on here, it's easiest just to consult the graphic.

 The quote gives you a close quote single quote, the kind you use at